Tread carefully, we advise on what to look for when to buying safety footwear

 Some will look at the branding, some will look at the styling, whilst others will ask about the footwear's protective qualities and all the visitors will try them on to see if they fit and more so how comfortable they are.

 Buying safety footwear?
 Do you look at the branding, the styling, the protective qualities or how comfortable they are?
 But, do you ever check the tread?

-Though to be fair, it is a natural assumption that a new pair of safety work boots will provide a 'good-grip'.
-As a tip from Wray Bros, always consider the conditions of your workplace and the suitability of the tread for that environment.
-Another tip would be to ask your supplier for advice and their recommendations on footwear suitable for the job.
+It is a natural assumption that a new pair of safety work boots will provide a 'good-grip'.
+As a tip from Wray Bros: always consider the conditions of your workplace and the suitability of the tread for that environment.
+We also suggest to ask your supplier for advice and their recommendations on footwear suitable for the job.

 Your supplier will seek to determine what your job is, i.e. indoor or outdoor, what surfaces you work upon and what possible contaminants could possibly be found on the floor.
 For instance, footwear suitable for outdoor use will feature a tread that is more open that copes better with solid contaminants.
-Whereas, working indoors suits a tighter filled tread that also suits wet contaminants.
+Whereas, working indoors suits a tighter filled tread that is also suitable against wet contaminants.

 Buying Safety Footwear - Get a Grip

 Similar to a car tyre, the shape and design of the tread plays a role in gripping on wet floor surfaces.
 The purpose of the tread is create a tunnel in which to disperse the liquid and offer its slip resistance effect.
 The depth as well as the shape of the tread helps with the liquid dispersal and traction.

 Don't forget to ask your supplier about the 'slip-resistance' specifications the footwear has been tested to.
 The European test standards to look out for are EN ISO 20345:2011.
 Footwear which has passed the EN test for slip resistance will be marked with one of the following codes, SRA, SRB or SRC.

 The codes confirm the footwear has met the specified requirements for the following: